Joxit/docker-registry-ui/README.md

 This web user interface uses [Riot](https://github.com/Riot/riot) the react-like user interface micro-library and [riot-mui](https://github.com/kysonic/riot-mui) components.

 If you like my work and want to support it, don't hesitate to [sponsor me](https://github.com/sponsors/Joxit).

+## Supported Docker tags

+* `latest`: image with the latest release of Docker Registry UI based on `nginx:alpine`
+* `latest-debian`: image with the latest release of Docker Registry UI based on `nginx:debian`
+* `main`, `master`: image with the beta version of  Docker Registry UI based on `nginx:alpine`
+* `main-debian`, `master-debian`: image with the beta version of  Docker Registry UI based on `nginx:debian`
+* `2`: image with the latest release of Docker Registry UI v2 (includes latest minor and patch version)
+* `2.x`: image with the latest release of Docker Registry UI v2.x (includes latest patch version)
+* `2.x.y`: image with the specific release of Docker Registry UI v2.x.y

 ## [Project Page](https://joxit.dev/docker-registry-ui), [Live Demo](https://joxit.dev/docker-registry-ui/demo/), [Examples](https://github.com/Joxit/docker-registry-ui/tree/main/examples), [Helm Chart](https://helm.joxit.dev/)